Can we expect more flash flooding to hit Edinburgh after the deluge on weekend?

 Read More

-In the last 24 hours, the Royal Botanic Gardens Edinburgh saw 57.6mm of rainfall according to the Scottish Environmental Protection Agency (SEPA), with other areas around the city likewise seeing soaring amounts of rainfall.
+According to the Scottish Environmental Protection Agency (SEPA), the Royal Botanic Gardens Edinburgh saw 57.6mm of rainfall in the last 36 or so hours, with other areas around the city likewise seeing soaring amounts of rainfall.

 With a warm but wet few days still ahead for the city, there are concerns that these flash floods might run into the rest of the week.